 Even though marijuana (Cannabis sativa) has gained public acceptance and is legal for medical and recreational use in several states, a confusing array of federal, state, and local regulations, and a lack of scientific studies, make its use controversial.

 When it comes to treating canine pain, marijuana and other cannabis products have a following among pet owners and veterinarians.
-In “Dogs Going to Pot?”
-(April 2013), Mary Straus described the benefits of marijuana for canine pain control and the pioneering work of Doug Kramer, DVM, whose Enlightened Veterinary Therapeutics clinic in California offered medical marijuana protocols for pets in his palliative and hospice care practice.
+In 2013, Mary Straus described the benefits of marijuana for canine pain control and the pioneering work of Doug Kramer, DVM, whose Enlightened Veterinary Therapeutics clinic in California offered medical marijuana protocols for pets in his palliative and hospice care practice.
 Sadly, Dr. Kramer died in August 2013 before he completed a clinical trial, and his clinic closed.

 Given the dearth of studies, there is no reliable information about what dosage of marijuana is safe and effective for pets.
 Concentrated forms (such as oils, tinctures, and other extracts) in particular can cause toxicity even in small amounts.
 This problem is further complicated by the variation in strengths for each of these based on the strain of marijuana grown, the timing of the harvest, and the preparation of the medical product.